Lyndating/Project1_gaddit/README.md

 - Created a scope flowchart showing all four main models: user, channel, post and comment
 - Draw out the model associations to clear the whole structure
-- List all the potential routes and features on each page
+- List all the potential routes and features on each page.

 ## Things learnt